September 19 – November 7, 2015

 Opening reception September 19 at 7PM

-Gallery 291’s newest exhibition opens September 19 with Kent Krugh’s Inside the Gate and Christa Blackwood’s Naked Lady: A Red Dot.
+Gallery 291’s newest exhibition opens September 19 with Christa Blackwood’s Naked Lady: A Red Dot and Kent Krugh’s Inside the Gate.

 Kent Krugh is a fine art photographer based in Cincinnati, OH.
 He began to study photography seriously 10 years ago, working locally with academic professionals and later attending alternative process workshops with Dan Burkholder and Craig Barber.
 His work has since received numerous awards in national and international print and portfolio competitions, he was a Photolucida 2012 Critical Mass Finalist, and has exhibited in several solo and group shows in the U.S. and South America.